Zahorack/Shared-projects/GoldFish/README.md

 Although the frequencies
 and sound pressure levels were biologically relevant, the results indicate that feeding and flowing water sounds have a limited effect and therefore do not appear suitable for optimizing carp harvesting.
-Interestingly, the ìassumed repellentî sound seemed to stimulate exploration for the sound source which indicates that this sound or a component of it could prove to be a useful attractant.
+Interestingly, the ‚Äúassumed repellent‚Äù sound seemed to stimulate exploration for the sound source which indicates that this sound or a component of it could prove to be a useful attractant.

 Thwaites LA and Fredberg JF (2013).
 Carp Acoustic Attractants and Repellents.
 Prepared by the South Australian Research and Development Institute (Aquatic Sciences) for the Invasive Animals Cooperative Research Centre, Canberra.
 25pp.

-ìIn the eye there are two types of photoreceptor cells clustered on the back portion of the eye (retina), these are cones and rods. ëConesí detect colour while ërodsí detect differences in light intensity.
+‚ÄúIn the eye there are two types of photoreceptor cells clustered on the back portion of the eye (retina), these are cones and rods. ‚ÄòCones‚Äô detect colour while ‚Äòrods‚Äô detect differences in light intensity.
 The carp has four types of cone cell that detect red, green, blue and ultraviolet meaning carp can see a broader spectrum of light than humans.
 It has also been shown that near infrared light can be detected by carp.
 The fact that carp can detect a wider spectrum of light enables them to see in dark conditions such as at night or in turbid water.
-Moonlight is richer in longer wavelength light such as infrared which the carp may utilise when feeding in the dark. ìAs a general rule, while carp cannot focus on objects well they are very good at spotting fast movements both in and out of the water in clear conditions.
+Moonlight is richer in longer wavelength light such as infrared which the carp may utilise when feeding in the dark. ‚ÄúAs a general rule, while carp cannot focus on objects well they are very good at spotting fast movements both in and out of the water in clear conditions.
 So when stalking fish at close quarters, always move slowly, take cover behind bankside vegetation and try to wear clothes that blend in.
-If you do this you should go unnoticed and have a better chance of not putting the fish on edge and get them feeding confidently.î
+If you do this you should go unnoticed and have a better chance of not putting the fish on edge and get them feeding confidently.‚Äù
 (https://www.carpology.net/articles/features/inside-a-carp-vision)